Brett Maher (gridiron football): Dallas Cowboys (third stint)

 On August 9, 2022, the Cowboys signed Maher after releasing Jonathan Garibay to compete for the kicking position with Lirim Hajrullahu.
 He was waived on August 30, and signed to the practice squad the next day.

 On September 17, the Cowboys promoted Maher from the practice squad.
 During Week 2 the Cincinnati Bengals, Maher kicked a 54-yard field goal in the second quarter and a 50-yard field goal with three seconds left to seal the 20–17 upset victory.
 In the next game, he hit three field goals in a Monday Night Football game against the New York Giants.
 However, before halftime, Maher just missed left of the uprights from 59 yards out, giving him a 3-for-4 performance.
 The following week, Maher hit all four field goals (53, 45, 28, 29) against the Commanders, but he had an extra point blocked, his fourth extra point miss of his career.

 During Week 11, Maher converted all four field goals against the Minnesota Vikings, three of which were 50 yards or longer, including a 60-yard field goal that he had to make twice, because of a play review by the officiating crew.
 Maher became the first kicker in NFL history to convert four field goals from 60 or more yards.
 Maher finished the season 29-of-32 on field goal attempts and 9-for-11 on 50+ yard field goals.
 He also set the franchise record for most field goals made over 50 yards in a season.

 On January 16, 2023, Maher missed four of five extra point attempts during the Cowboys' Wild Card Game against the Buccaneers, the most missed extra points in a game (regular season or playoffs) since extra points were first tracked in 1932.
-On January 22, 2023, he made 2-of-2 field goal attempts and had his first extra point of the game blocked against the San Francisco 49ers.
+On January 22, 2023, he made 2-of-2 field goal attempts and had his first extra point of the game blocked against the San Francisco 49ers in the Divisional Round.

 Although he struggled in the postseason, Maher had one of the best kicking regular seasons in franchise history, by making 29-of-32 field goals (90.6%), with 2 misses coming from 59-yard attempts, and was nine of 11 (82%) from 50-plus yards.
 He made 50-of-53 extra points attempts, with two of them being blocked.
 Maher led the league with 78 touchback kickoffs.
 Maher also set Cowboys single-season kicking records with 137 points scored and nine field goals made of 50-plus yards.
 After the season, it was reported that Maher chose not to re-sign with the team.